YukanQ/analog-computing/README.md

 we control the number of turns and therefore the time: <br>
 Running time = (number of turns) * dt. <br>
 Important: The time scale of the programm is arbitrary and is not connected to seconds or so.
-The ODEs define the time scale.
+The DEs define the time scale.
 The user can for example choose a year or a second as time step of the program.

-The inner loop is one run through the chain of the flow diagram.
+The inner loop is one run through the chain or the network of the flow diagram.
 We look for the changes in one time step dt.

 `def turn(turnNo, currentTime, nameJobTable):`<br>`
     stepNo = 1`<br>`